On the controller form for linear hyperbolic MIMO systems with dynamic boundary conditions: A hyperbolic controller form

 \section{A hyperbolic controller form}

-In this section we define a general controller form for hyperbolic \acs{ode}-\acs{pde} \acs{mimo} systems and state several specific variants of the latter which may be helpful in different settings.
+In this section we define a general controller form for linear hyperbolic \acs{mimo} systems with dynamic boundary conditions and state several specific variants of the latter which may be helpful in different settings.